AnghelLeonard/Hibernate-SpringBoot/README.md

 **Note:** The best way to tune the connection pool parameters consist in using [Flexy Pool](https://github.com/vladmihalcea/flexy-pool) by Vlad Mihalcea.
 Via [Flexy Pool](https://github.com/vladmihalcea/flexy-pool) you can find the optim settings that sustain high-performance of your connection pool.

 **Description:** This is a kickoff application that uses two data sources (two MySQL databases, one named `authorsdb` and one named `booksdb`) with two connection pools (each database uses its own HikariCP connection pool with different settings).
-Based on the above recipes is pretty easy to configure two connection pools from two different providers as well.
+Based on the above items is pretty easy to configure two connection pools from two different providers as well.

-**Key points:**\
+**Key points:**
-     - in `application.properties`, configure two HikariCP connection pools via a two custom prefixes, e.g., `app.datasource.ds1` and `app.datasource.ds2`\
+- in `application.properties`, configure two HikariCP connection pools via a two custom prefixes, e.g., `app.datasource.ds1` and `app.datasource.ds2`
-     - write a `@Bean` that returns the first `DataSource` and mark it as `@Primary`\
+- write a `@Bean` that returns the first `DataSource` and mark it as `@Primary`
-     - write another `@Bean` that returns the second `DataSource`\
+- write another `@Bean` that returns the second `DataSource`
-     - configure two `EntityManagerFactory` and point out the packages to scan for each of them\
+- configure two `EntityManagerFactory` and point out the packages to scan for each of them
 - put the domains and repositories for each `EntityManager` in the right packages

 **Output sample:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootTwoDataSourceBuilderKickoff/Two%20DataSources.png)